pachyderm/pachyderm/doc/concepts/index.rst

 the basics, you can use advanced concepts and features for more complicated challenges.

-This section describes main Pachyderm concepts including the following
+This section describes the following Pachyderm concepts:
-topics:

 .. toctree::
    :maxdepth: 2